Where to Reach Your Customers Nowadays?

 The following list of social media sites will cover the major social networks that we have today.

 Since its foundation in 2004, Facebook has become the undisputed kingpin of social media.
 The number of Facebook users exceeded 2 billion people worldwide this year.
-That is more than one quarter of Mother Earth’s entire population.
+That is more than one-quarter of Mother Earth’s entire population.
 Because of that, Facebook might be the only one in the list of social media sites which is totally indispensable.
-A business brand or a content creator stands no chance at gaining exposure without being on Facebook.
+A business brand or a content creator stands no chance of gaining exposure without being on Facebook.

 Almost every major global or local brand has its Facebook page where it communicates with its followers.
 Facebook ads are always undergoing updates that better the process of gaining wider exposure for your brand.
 There are businesses that run completely on Facebook with only the logistics taking place offline.
 The products are shown through the Facebook page and the orders are placed there.
 Also, anyone producing their own content now realizes the essentiality of a decent Facebook page for them to publicize their content through.